Stonebwoy: World tours and notable performances

 Stonebwoy kicked off his world tour in the Euro-zone in August 2014.
 He performed in Germany, Italy, Spain and Austria.
-His 2016 Canada-America tour saw him perform in New York City, Ohio, Philadelphia and Ontario.
-In the same year, he rocked Perth, Melbourne, Brisbane and Sidney all in Australia.
+In his 2016 Canada-America tour, he performed in New York City, Ohio, Philadelphia and Ontario.
+In the same year, he played in Perth, Melbourne, Brisbane and Sydney.

-His second Euro tour saw him travel to the Nordic to thrill fans in Denmark, Finland and Sweden in last quarter of 2017.
+In his second Euro tour, he played in Denmark, Finland and Sweden in the last quarter of 2017.
 Stonebwoy performed at Reggae Sumfest, Afro nation festival in Portugal, Rotterdam reggae festival, Uppsala Reggae Festival.
 Rototom Sunsplash.